alumbra/alumbra.analyzer/README.md

     "type Person { ... } ..."))
 ```

+Note that this operation assumes that the input schema has been validated and
+is thus semantically sound.

 __Canonical Operation Generation__

 Based on an analyzed schema, a value conforming to `:analyzer/document` can